saifalfalah/react-handbook/content/react-state/index.md

 ---
-title: "The React State"
+title: 'The React State'
-date: 2018-10-29T07:00:00+02:00
-description: "How to interact with the state of your components"
+description: 'How to interact with the state of your components'
-tags: react
 ---

 ### Setting the default state